Ed-Fi-Alliance-OSS/AdminAPI-1.x/Docker/README.md

 ## Development environment

-1. dev.Dockerfile
+1. dev.pgsql.Dockerfile

+    The purpose of this file is to facilitate the setup of Admin API docker image in the development environment, allowing for local testing with latest changes using Postgresql.
+    It utilizes the assets and dlls from "Docker\Application\EdFi.Ods.AdminApi" folder.

+2. dev.pgsql.Dockerfile

-    The purpose of this file is to facilitate the setup of Admin API docker image in the development environment, allowing for local testing with latest changes.
+    The purpose of this file is to facilitate the setup of Admin API docker image in the development environment, allowing for local testing with latest changes using MSSQL.
     It utilizes the assets and dlls from "Docker\Application\EdFi.Ods.AdminApi" folder.